logo for familyhistoryproducts.com

 I've had a lot of fun with this.
 I look at it kind of like a VH1 pop up version of my journal!

-It's Been a Blast From The Past
+It Has Been a Blast from the Past

 I also have several old hand-written journals that I plan to type up.
 These are journals that I kept as a teenager.
 Additionally I have some that I kept